creativescala/creative-scala/book/src/pages/fractals/auxillary-parameter.md

 @:exercise(Gradient Boxes)

-In this exercise we're going to draw a picture like that shown below We already know how to draw a line of boxes.
+In this exercise we're going to draw a picture like that shown below.
+We already know how to draw a line of boxes.
 The challenge in this exercise is to make the color change at each step.